-As a pelvic floor physical therapist in Singapore, I see many patients who have lost all sensation of the pelvic floor muscles and are just unable to contract these important muscles.
+As a pelvic floor physical therapist in Singapore, I see many patients who have lost the sensation of their pelvic floor muscles and are just unable to contract these important muscles.
 Here’s how you can start to locate your pelvic floor muscles:

 Step 1: Use a Rolled Towel

 Roll a t-shirt, towel or any soft cloth and place it lengthwise in between your butt.
 This helps to create awareness of the pelvic floor by creating pressure — it’s natural to feel the pressure on the vagina, anus and perineum.

 As the pelvic floor muscles are deep muscles and connected closely to the abdominals, there is a tendency to use your belly instead of the pelvic floor.
 Leaning forward slightly will help to relax the abdominal muscles and isolate the pelvic floor muscles.

 Step 3: Contract & Count